-The Company's main objective is to maintain sustainable cash flows from operations on its projects.
-During the quarter ended September 30, 2019, the Company exited Ecuador due to delays in obtaining the environmental permit and the political uncertainty in the Azuay province and has abandoned the exploration projects.
 Prior to the second quarter in 2018, the Company primarily focussed on its 100% owned Cerro Prieto project.
 However, in April 2018 until the end of Q1 2019, the Company also proceeded with extraction and operations on its Batamote project.
 The Company only produced from the Cerro Prieto project in 2020 although had to deal with a government mandated shutdown in Q2 and had water issues in Q3 which reduced production.
-Q4 2020 saw the Company get back on track with production and 2021 should see production restored to historical levels.
+In Q4 2021 the Company moved production from Cerro Prieto to the Company's Puma zone which is an exploration and evaluation property.
+Production for 2022 is anticipated to come entirely from the Puma zone.
 The capital earned on these projects will allow the company to have sufficient resources and time to favourably resolve the San Jose de Gracia project.

-Main areas of focus for 2021 include:
+Main areas of focus for 2022 include:

-- Cerro Prieto management is pursuing exploration of nearby areas within our concessions to extend mine life and potentially increase production. - Satellite deposits the Company is assessing additional satellite deposits in the area to evaluate whether there are economical ounces to be added to the Company's resource base. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings to bring a resolution to the conflict with DynaUSA and moving the project into production.
+- Cerro Prieto the Company is pursuing exploration of nearby areas within our concessions to extend mine life and potentially increase production.
+The Company is re-leaching material to extract residual gold from previously leached material which is expected to increase gold production in the coming quarters. - Puma zone In Q4 2021 the Company began producing for the Puma zone which is an exploration and evaluation property. - Satellite deposits the Company is assessing additional satellite deposits in the area to evaluate whether there are economical ounces to be added to the Company's resource base. - San José de Gracia work to bring a resolution to the conflict with DynaUSA and move the project into production.